 West & Centre Streets Interpretive Trail

 The current Rice Bank building was rebuilt on its original foundations.
 It houses the business offices of the local water district.
 The original building, however, was home to the notorious Ann Bassett from 1950 until her death in 1956.
-Ann was dubbed by the press as the Queen of the Rustlers, and was one of the few women allowed into the Hole in the Wall Gang's hideout.
-In later years she refused to talk openly about her known association with Butch Cassidy and the Sundance Kid, and anything else illegal.
+Ann was dubbed by the press as Queen Ann (of the rustlers), and was one of the few women allowed into the Hole in the Wall Gang's hideout.
+In later years she refused to put down in writing much about her association with Butch Cassidy and the other famous criminals she knew.

 The buildings and ruins along and around old Main Street have been numbered and described in an interpretive trail map which is available on this website and inside a metal box outside the Museum entrance (while supplies last).
 Even when the Museum is closed, feel free to walk the trails and enjoy the history and scenery that abounds.
 Please, however, do not enter into or onto the ruins.
 Please stay within the rock lined trails provided.